Khaled Dajani, MDBy Khaled Dajani, MD, Cardiology

 A heart attack occurs when a blood vessel that carries fresh blood to your heart muscle (coronary artery) becomes blocked.
 A stroke is when a blockage occurs in your brain.

 There are many factors that lead to high cholesterol.
-Factors you cannot control include your:
+Factors you cannot control include:

 • Age: As you get older, your cholesterol levels naturally increase.